Skip to main content

 Root rot is the most common failure, almost always caused by poorly drained soil or overwatering.
 Stevia’s roots are shallow and intolerant of saturated conditions.
 Plant in raised beds or well-amended, fast-draining soil.
 Water 1 inch per week and let the top inch of soil dry between waterings.

-Low germination from seed is an expected issue - not a failure.
+Low germination from seed is expected, not a failure.
 Commercial stevia seed has low viability even when packaged correctly.
 Plan for it by sowing heavily, or skip seed entirely and buy starts.

 Aphid infestations on new growth are common, particularly indoors on overwintered plants.
 Treat with insecticidal soap at first sign.
 Aphids on outdoor plants are usually managed by natural predators once the season is underway.